United States to Canada

 Invoice with the scientific name and CITES certificate.

 Products of animals or plants subject to CITES can only be accepted under a special contract for International Special Commodities (ISC).

 Once the exporting country customs has finished filling out the CITES permit put the CITES permit back in the document pouch of the original shipment with the invoice and any other accompanying documents.

 This will ensure that the Canada Border Service Agency (CBSA) will have access to the CITES permit upon importation into Canada.

-Send an email alert to Chris Orr and Jocelyn Pike at the following email addresses:
+Send an email alert to Chris Orr, Peter Shaw, Mark Kozak and Eric Legacy at the following email addresses: